alittlebroken/earthsense/README.md

 ## Getting Started

 The following instructions will get this project up and running on your local computer ready for to customise anyway you like for development and testing purposes.
-See the deployment section for

 ### Prerequisites